sean9keenan/fernotunes/README.md

-fernotunes
+Fernotunes
 ==========

-Silly little webapp to control Joes Speakers
+Silly little webapp to control remote speakers from a website.
+Client speakers run the client code.